 This mounting hardware will support pole diameters up to 2 in (5.8 cm).
 Below are the parts contained in the standard mounting hardware.

-Here is the mounting hardware assembled shown in a +30° and -30° vertical position
+Here is the mounting hardware assembled shown with a NW1/M in a +30° and -30° vertical position